SurajBasnet-developer/Data-saver/README.md

 # Data-saver

 ## You can use this file.
 Go to the dist folder and download the DataEntry file.
+Open it and enjoy:)